lvkv/whenfs/README.md

 ![whenfs your calendar is now a filesystem](images/wordart-3.png)

-WhenFS turns your Google calendar into a FUSE filesystem.
+WhenFS turns your Google Calendar into a FUSE filesystem.
 It whimsically supports the following features:

-- Create a filesystem out of existing Google calendars, or create a new one from scratch
+- Create a filesystem out of existing Google Calendars, or create a new one from scratch
 - Read and write files, directories and... well, just files and directories
 - Mount your friends' WhenFS calendar file systems to share files in the silliest way possible